Body mass index: History

 The modern term "body mass index" (BMI) for the ratio of human body weight to squared height was coined in a paper published in the July 1972 edition of the Journal of Chronic Diseases by Ancel Keys and others.
 In this paper, Keys argued that what he termed the BMI was "if not fully satisfactory, at least as good as any other relative weight index as an indicator of relative obesity".

 The interest in an index that measures body fat came with observed increasing obesity in prosperous Western societies.
 Keys explicitly judged BMI as appropriate for population studies and inappropriate for individual evaluation.
 Nevertheless, due to its simplicity, it has come to be widely used for preliminary diagnoses.
 Additional metrics, such as waist circumference, can be more useful.

 The BMI is expressed in kg/m2, resulting from mass in kilograms and height in metres.
 If pounds and inches are used, a conversion factor of 703 (kg/m2)/(lb/in2) is applied.
+(If pounds and feet are used, a conversion factor of 4.88 is used.)
 When the term BMI is used informally, the units are usually omitted.

 BMI provides a simple numeric measure of a person's thickness or thinness, allowing health professionals to discuss weight problems more objectively with their patients.
 BMI was designed to be used as a simple means of classifying average sedentary (physically inactive) populations, with an average body composition.
 For such individuals, the BMI value recommendations As of 2014 are as follows: 18.5 to 24.9 kg/m2 may indicate optimal weight, lower than 18.5 may indicate underweight, 25 to 29.9 may indicate overweight, and 30 or more may indicate obese.
 Lean male athletes often have a high muscle-to-fat ratio and therefore a BMI that is misleadingly high relative to their body-fat percentage.